AiTechDidattica/Teaching/README.md

 - 📫 How to reach me didattica@aitechstuff.com
 - ⚡ Fun fact: The first computer mouse was made of wood!

+# UPDATE:
-# UPDATE: Aggiornata la struttura della cartella "Lists" - aggiunte tracce per i programmi assegnati con output attesi.
+- Aggiornata la struttura della cartella "Lists".
+- Aggiunte tracce per i programmi assegnati con output attesi.

 <!---
 AiTechDidattica/AiTechDidattica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.